Moocar/socket-encoder-appender/README.md

 See [logback-gelf TCP configuration]() For an example of how to configure this appender.
-Note, that a null delimeter (\0 character) will be added to the end of every sent log
+Note, that a null delimeter (\0 character) will be added to the end of every sent log.

 ### Configuration